-Closing a diastasis recti is all about healing the connective tissue.
-When you heal the connective tissue with the research-based Tupler Technique® Program, you bring support to the umbilicus.
+Closing a diastasis recti is all about healing your connective tissue.
+When you heal your connective tissue with the evidenced and research-based Tupler Technique® Program, you bring support to your belly button.
 You will see your belly button go from an outie to an innie!
 You will also get a flatter belly because your muscles (not connective tissue) will be supporting your organs.

 Healing connective tissue is not an overnight process.
-This program takes time, effort and a commitment to doing all 4 steps of the program for a minimum of at least 18 weeks.
+This program takes time, effort and a commitment to doing all 4 steps of the program.

+Strengthen your transverse muscle and the connective tissue with the Tupler Technique® exercises.
 If you decide to go the surgery route for whatever reason, it is still important to do this program to “prepare” for the surgery.
-This program will strengthen your abdominal muscles before surgery, teach you how to use them correctly and prepare you for the activities you will be doing during the recovery process.
-As a result, you will be able to maintain the integrity of the sutures so your surgery will last.
+This program will strengthen your abdominal muscles before a hernia repair surgery , teach you how to use them correctly and prepare you for the activities you will be doing during the recovery process.
+As a result, you will be able to maintain the integrity of your sutures.

 So the bottom line is….you have nothing to lose by doing the Tupler Technique® Program.
 Chances are if you are really diligent about doing this program you will close your diastasis and fix your umbilical hernia.
 If not, you will have a better outcome for your surgery.